• Skip to main content

 Cervical Nerves

 Cervical vertebrae are seven in number [C1-C7] and there are eight cervical nerves (C1-C8).
 C1-C7 cervical nerves emerge above their corresponding vertebrae but C8 nerve emerges below the C7.
-Posterior distribution of cervical nerves includes the suboccipital, greater occipital and third occipital.
-Anterior rami form cervical plexus (C1-C4) and brachial plexus (C5-T1).
+The posterior distribution of cervical nerves includes the suboccipital, greater occipital and third occipital.
+Anterior rami forms cervical plexus (C1-C4) and brachial plexus (C5-T1).

 Thoracic Nerves